Skip to main content

 Vague instructions lead to more back-and-forth steps, and each step costs credits.
 The more specific you are upfront, the fewer steps the agent needs to get it right.
 See the Writing Good Prompts page for detailed tips and examples.

-Start a New Chat When the Agent is Exhausted
+Start a New Chat When the Conversation Gets Long

 Use Your Daily Credits Before They Reset